 As with construction management, engineering careers can be found consistently high on the list of the “Eligible Federal Skilled Worker Occupations” and, again, being on the management level will get you more points.
 A broad field, the engineering sector is consistently on the list of required workers in short supply.

 To qualify as an Engineer who can practice in Canada, you need at least a bachelor’s degree in a related discipline.
 Depending on the position, a master’s degree or Ph.D. may be required.
 Three to four years of engaging in supervised work and passing a practical exam are additional advantages.
 Salaries can vary in the different sectors and also across the different regions of Canada.

 Audiologists are known for helping people with their speeches, hearing, or having communication disorders and putting them on the path to recovery.
 Audiologists are skilled workers that are found in hospitals, health centers, etc. They mainly diagnose, evaluate, and treat people with this sort of problem.

 This is another job industry to look out for because as earlier stated large part of Canada’s population is aging and with age comes this speech/hearing defect, therefore, increasing the opportunity for jobs.
 This is another career where opportunities exist in most regions of Canada and one that offers good prospects for advancement to higher levels.
 The pay is usually high and can range from $48,936 to $98,278.

-Although these professions are often self-taught, these tech jobs usually require you have a degree in computer science.
-However, skill and creativity is the distinguishing factor here if you can convince your employer that you are good at what you do.
+Although these professions are often self-taught, these tech jobs usually require you to have a degree in computer science.
+However, skill and creativity are the distinguishing factors here if you can convince your employer that you are good at what you do.

 Advanced or post-graduate education is also an added advantage.
 Anticipated growth in the computer, telecommunications, and mobile technology sectors is expected to fuel the demand for software engineers and developers.